TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Index.rst

      to find out about the visual appearance of various kind of markup.
    * *For extension developers:* Look at :ref:`how-to-start-docs-extension`
-   * *For TYPO3 core developers:* Read :ref:`t3contribute:Bugfixing-Adding-documentation` to learn about how to add documentation for deprecations, breaking changes, features and important information.
+   * *For TYPO3 core developers:* Read :ref:`t3contribute:Bugfixing-Adding-documentation` to learn about how to add documentation to the Changelog.
-   * See `docker-render-documentation Readme on Github
+   * See `docker-render-documentation
      <https://github.com/t3docs/docker-render-documentation>`__ to
      find out how to use docker to render the TYPO3 documentation locally.